T-tssxuan/notes/paper/reinforce_learning.md

 5. PUCT, value network,
 6. 网络，输入，value, policy

+### 4. Vector-based navigation using grid-like representations in artificial agents

 ### 4. Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm
 1.